BlackBoxVision/mvp-helpers/README.md

 When you inherit it, you will get the following methods to implement:

-- **addPresenter** → When you inherit BaseFragment you get this method to implement, here you have to create you instance of Presenter.
+- **addPresenter** → in this method you have to create you instance of Presenter.

-- **getLayout** → When you inherit BaseFragment you get this method to implement, here you have pass the id reference to the layout.
+- **getLayout** → in this method you have pass the id reference to the layout.
 This library comes with **ButterKnife**, to provide efficiency I have implemented **onCreateView** in BaseFragment where I call **ButterKnife.bind** method, so you have view binding out of the box! :smile:

 - **getPresenter** → simple getter, to make your access to the presenter more cleaner.